chris-lesage/rigmarole-tools/README.md

-# Rigmarole Blendshape Tools
+# Rigmarole Blendshape Tools (alpha)

+*Beware.
+This tool is very early in development.
+It contains several bugs and no undo support.
+But the core functionality does work.
+Save yer scene...*

 author: Chris Lesage (Rigmarole Studio)

 date: December 2017

-A collection of utilities for working in Autodesk Maya with blendshapes and character rigging workflows.
+A collection of utilities for working in Autodesk Maya (Tested in Maya 2016 and 2017.) with blendshapes and character rigging workflows.

 The [source for Rigmarole Blendshape Tools](https://github.com/chris-lesage/rigmarole-tools) is available on